 Section 4C.
 Students elected to office should show evidence of having earned the equivalent of at least 12 credit hours (excludes remedial and developmental hours) during the semester in which the election is held and earned a 2.80 cumulative and 2.50 semester grade point average.

 Section 4D.
-A student who is unable to maintain the required qualifications after elections will be reviewed on a casebycasebasis.
+A student who is unable to maintain the required qualifications after elections will be reviewed on a case-by-case basis.

 Section 4E.
 No student is eligible to be placed on the official ballot as a candidate for President or Vice President who does not participate in the pre-election activities (e.g., Nomination Convention, Forum, etc.).